SamyEpik/dotfiles/README.md

 ## ToDo

-- Fix window size of nmtui and bluetuith
 - add end to media player tab (so it looks nice when broken)
 - add low battery notification
 - change look of notifications